-The full name of Huzhu County is Huzhu Tu Autonomous County, which also known as “Gonlung County” in Tibetan.
-Huzhu County is located in the northeast of Qinghai Province and it is the only Tu people autonomous county in China.
-The sleeves of the Tu women’s clothes are made of red, yellow, black, green, white and other colors, just like the rainbow in the sky.
-Therefore, Huzhu County is regarded as the “hometown of the rainbow”.
+Full name of Huzhu County is Huzhu Tu Autonomous County, which also known as “Gonlung County” in Tibetan.
+Huzhu County is located in northeast of Qinghai Province and it is only Tu people autonomous county in China.

-Huzhu County is adjacent to Tianzhu Tibetan Autonomous County and Yongdeng County in Gansu Province to the northeast, Ledu District to the southeast, the Ping’an District across the Huangshui River in the south, Datong County to the west, and Xining City to the southwest.
+Huzhu County is adjacent to Tianzhu Tibetan Autonomous County and Yongdeng County in Gansu Province to northeast, Ledu District to southeast, Ping An District across Huangshui River in south, Datong County to west, and Xining City to southwest.

-The county is about 64 kilometers wide from north to south, 86 kilometers long from east to west, with a total area of 34,249 square kilometers.
-The county seat is Weiyuan Town, about 40 kilometers away from Xining City
+Huzhu county is about 64 kilometers wide from north to south, 86 kilometers long from east to west, with a total area of 34,249 square kilometers.
+County seat is Weiyuan Town, about 40 kilometers away from Xining City